Personal profile

 Biography

 Angie’s research aims to provide clinicians with tools to address daily clinical challenges.
 Angie’s primary area of research is the assessment and management of hip pain.
-She has lead research into clinically diagnosing Greater Trochanteric Pain Syndrome and differentiating it from hip osteoarthritis; understanding the significant burden of disease of the Greater Trochanteric Pain Syndrome; clarifying the pathology of Greater Trochanteric Pain Syndrome, and understanding the relevance of imaging in this area.
+She has led research into clinically diagnosing Greater Trochanteric Pain Syndrome and differentiating it from hip osteoarthritis; understanding the significant burden of disease of the Greater Trochanteric Pain Syndrome; clarifying the pathology of Greater Trochanteric Pain Syndrome, and understanding the relevance of imaging in this area.

 Angie’s current research is examining different ways of treating Greater Trochanteric Pain Syndrome.
-She is also looking at the relationship between back and hip impairments; early intervention for hip osteoarthritis and refining imaging in this area.

 Student Projects Available